 Like other transit operators across the United States and the world, transit providers in Fresno faced a tremendous challenge starting in March of Fiscal Year (FY) 2020 in the form of the COVID-19 Coronavirus global pandemic.
 In late 2019, the first case of COVID was reported in China.
 In January 2020, the first case was reported in California.
 By March 2020, to prevent the spread, the State of California imposed a mandatory stay-at-home order.
-While transit ridership throughout the County had generally been trending upward since the

-Great Recession with over 11.6 million passenger rides in FY 2019, the pandemic caused immediate and dramatic declines in ridership and related productivity metrics.
+While transit ridership throughout the County had generally been trending upward since the Great Recession with over 11.6 million passenger rides in FY 2019, the pandemic caused immediate and dramatic declines in ridership and related productivity metrics.
 As the pandemic continued and worsened in FY 2020, transit providers experienced even more drastic performance declines, due in large part to the prolonged time during which a fraction of passengers could board buses and paratransit vehicles.
 As of early 2021, FAX ridership had dropped by approximately 50% and Clovis Transit ridership had declined by approximately 62% in comparison to pre-COVID ridership levels.
-In FY 2022 and FY 2023, public transit ridership in Fresno County has been steadily increasing.
-Ridership countywide is approximately 66% of its pre-pandemic number.
+Since FY 2022, public transit ridership in Fresno County has been steadily increasing.
+Ridership countywide is approximately 90% of its pre-pandemic number.
 The comprehensive impact on performance metrics for each of the operators is more fully captured in the Transit Productivity Evaluation reports, which can be found on the Fresno COG website.

 The local transit agencies are maintaining some of the proactive health and safety protocols instituted in the early days of the pandemic.
-These include self-screening checks for employees and passengers, encouraging the voluntary use of face masks for both passengers and staff, maintaining cleaning/sanitizing procedures on vehicles and at bus stops, and hand sanitizer dispensers on vehicles.
-Agencies continue to provide public outreach and education campaigns to promote COVID-safe travel behaviors, both individually and in partnership with the American Public Transit Association, using traditional printed materials as well as social media.
+These include cleaning/sanitizing procedures on vehicles, keeping hand sanitizer dispensers on every bus, and physical driver barriers inside the vehicles.

-Performance metrics for all three transit service providers, including FAX, Clovis Transit, and the Fresno County Rural Transit Agency (FCRTA)1, continue to be below pre-pandemic numbers, but are showing increases over previous years.
-In FY 2022, passengers per hour increased by 17.8%, the farebox recovery ratio improved by 52%, and costs per hour only increased by 1.6%.
-Costs remained relatively flat, demonstrating that the transit agencies maintained service levels throughout the pandemic.
-The agencies relied on traditional transit subsidies as well as federal financial assistance via the Coronavirus Aid, Relief, and Economic Security (CARES) Act to maintain fixed route and paratransit service and address the additional operating costs of implementing the necessary COVID health and safety measures.
+Performance metrics for all three transit service providers, including FAX, Clovis Transit, and the Fresno County Rural Transit Agency (FCRTA), continue to be below pre-pandemic numbers, but are showing increases over previous years.
+In FY 2024, passengers per hour increased by 10.9%, the farebox recovery ratio improved by 8.45%, and costs per hour increased by 6.6%.